CameronCSS/Data-Analysis/Exploratory data analysis/README.md

     "I am a Data Analyst.
 Can you act as a fake client and give me a question you need answered.
-    Dont tell me where to get the data or how to sovle it.
+    Dont tell me where to get the data or how to solve it.

     Just give me a question you need answered that can be solved with data."